Pelvic Floor Issues

 What is it?

-Pelvic organ prolapse is the descending of one of your pelvic organs in your pelvic cavity.
+Pelvic organ prolapse is the descending of one of your pelvic organs in your pelvic cavity, causing many pelvic floor issues.
 There are many classifications involving the specific organ that is dropping and the location it is dropping towards.
 Most commonly this is the bladder, bowel or uterus descending towards or out of the vaginal canal.
 This can happen after childbirth or can be related to aging which causes increased stretch to your ligaments and fascia (connective tissue).
 It can also occur as a result of trauma or surgery.

 What are the signs and symptoms?